 So far the indicators on which the University of Twente scores well compared to the thirteen other universities.
 The big question remains: why?

 It is evident that a successful business requires a good plan.
 In Twente we succeed very well in translating scientific results into economic opportunities.
 And that is not just something of the last years; we have been doing this for decades.
 About 35 years ago, then rector magnificus Prof. dr. Dr. Harry van den Kroonenberg was a real pioneer in that area.
 He stood at the cradle of the entrepreneurial university concept.

 Since then, many dozens of spin-offs were born.
 Moreover, with Novel-T - a combination of forces from regional governments, Saxion and the University of Twente - pioneering and entrepreneurial scientists can count on expert advice on their side.
-The advisers at Novel-T take a critical look at the development of new business plans, offer coaching to allow starting entrepreneurs to develop their business skills and think along about the next steps in realizing a successful business.
+The advisers at Novel-T take a critical look at the development of new business plans, offer coaching to allow starting entrepreneurs to develop their business skills and think along about the next steps in realising a successful business.
 The many years of experience help to understand exactly what the needs of a starting entrepreneur are and to assess and advise on which approach is and is not promising.